 Step 5: Get Rid of All the Remaining Bed Bugs

-Vacuuming isn’t enough, because there’s still some bed bugs and their eggs left inside all the crevices that are harder to get to.
-You can kill them off with an insect pesticide or hot/cold treatments.
-If you’re fine with using pesticides, spray the whole suitcase with an aerosol spray meant for killing bed bugs and wait a few minutes for it to work.
+Vacuuming isn’t enough because there are still some bed bugs and their eggs left inside all the crevices that are hard to reach.
+You can kill bed bugs with an insect pesticide or hot/cold treatments.
+If you’re okay with using pesticides, spray the whole suitcase with an aerosol spray meant for killing bed bugs and wait a few minutes for it to work.
 You can find these in most convenience stores.

 If, however, you’d like to use something more natural, you could kill them off with hot/cold treatments.
 If it’s summer, and you have a greenhouse or a car that gets above 120 degrees Fahrenheit during the day, you could wrap your suitcase in a large plastic bag, seal it off with tape, and let it sit for a few hours in hot temperatures, which would kill them off.
 And if you have a large enough freezer, you could place your infested suitcase inside.
 That said, it takes a while to kill them off with cold treatments.
 They start to die at 32 degrees Fahrenheit but take weeks to do so.
 At 0 degrees Fahrenheit, they’ll take four days to freeze to death.

-Another popular treatment is killing bed bugs with steam.
+Another popular treatment is killing bed bugs with steam cleaners.
 At around 160 degrees Fahrenheit hot steam, bed bugs die off instantly.
 Not all steamers heat this high, so you may need to rent a professional steamer to do the trick.
-Steaming your whole suitcase slowly and carefully until the surface gets damp, but not completely wet, will kill off all the hidden bed bugs and their eggs.
+Steaming your whole suitcase slowly and carefully until the surface gets damp but not completely wet will kill off all the hidden bed bugs and their eggs.

 Step 6: Vacuum All the Dead Bed Bugs, and Do a Final Inspection

 Finally, when you’ve killed all the remaining bed bugs, vacuum your suitcase one last time to clean off all the killed bed bugs and their eggs.
-After vacuuming, inspect the suitcase throughout to check if you’ve removed everything.
-Once you’ve finished, make sure to get rid of the vacuum bag by throwing it in the dumpster outside of your house.
+Inspect the suitcase thoroughly to check if you’ve removed everything.
+Once you’ve finished, make sure to get rid of the vacuum bag by throwing it in the dumpster outside your house.